 It has a slighter lower speed than the DW364, coming in 600rpm under at 5,200rpm.
 That may make for a slightly slower cut.
-The cutting depth is slightly better, in fact it’s described as ‘best in class’, at 2-9/16″, which again if we compare to the DW364, is an 1/8″ deeper.
+The cutting depth is slightly better, in fact, it’s described as ‘best in class’, at 2-9/16″, which again if we compare to the DW364, is a 1/8″ deeper.
 That can make all the difference when you need it.

 DeWalt DWE575SB Review Summary